boldflight/BibleConverter/test_EPUB/output/josh.md

 [1] Bright and early the next morning Joshua and the Israelites left Shittim and came to the Jordan.
 They camped there before crossing the river.
-[2] After three days the leaders went through the camp [3] and commanded the people: “When you see the ark of the covenant of the Lord your God being carried by the Levitical priests, you must leave here and walk behind it.
+[2] After three days the leaders went through the camp [3] and commanded the people: “When you see the ark of the covenant of the **Lord** your God being carried by the Levitical priests, you must leave here and walk behind it.
 [4] But stay about 3,000 feet behind it.
 Keep your distance so you can see which way you should go, for you have not traveled this way before.”
-[5] Joshua told the people, “Ritually consecrate yourselves, for tomorrow the Lord will perform miraculous deeds among you.”
+[5] Joshua told the people, “Ritually consecrate yourselves, for tomorrow the **Lord** will perform miraculous deeds among you.”
 [6] Joshua told the priests, “Pick up the ark of the covenant and pass on ahead of the people.”
 So they picked up the ark of the covenant and went ahead of the people.
-[7] The Lord told Joshua, “This very day I will begin to honor you before all Israel, so they will know that I am with you just as I was with Moses.
+[7] The **Lord** told Joshua, “This very day I will begin to honor you before all Israel, so they will know that I am with you just as I was with Moses.
 [8] Instruct the priests carrying the ark of the covenant, ‘When you reach the bank of the Jordan River, wade into the water.’”
-[9] Joshua told the Israelites, “Come here and listen to the words of the Lord your God!”
+[9] Joshua told the Israelites, “Come here and listen to the words of the **Lord** your God!”
 [10] Joshua continued, “This is how you will know the living God is among you and that he will truly drive out before you the Canaanites, Hittites, Hivites, Perizzites, Girgashites, Amorites, and Jebusites.
 [11] Look!
 The ark of the covenant of the Lord of the whole earth is ready to enter the Jordan ahead of you.
 [12] Now select for yourselves twelve men from the tribes of Israel, one per tribe.
-[13] When the feet of the priests carrying the ark of the Lord, the Lord of the whole earth, touch the water of the Jordan, the water coming downstream toward you will stop flowing and pile up.”
+[13] When the feet of the priests carrying the ark of the **Lord**, the Lord of the whole earth, touch the water of the Jordan, the water coming downstream toward you will stop flowing and pile up.”
 [14] So when the people left their tents to cross the Jordan, the priests carrying the ark of the covenant went ahead of them.
 [15] When the ones carrying the ark reached the Jordan, and the feet of the priests carrying the ark touched the surface of the water—(the Jordan is at flood stage all during harvest time) —
 [16] the water coming downstream toward them stopped flowing.
 It piled up far upstream at Adam (the city near Zarethan); there was no water at all flowing to the sea of the rift valley (the Salt Sea).
 The people crossed the river opposite Jericho.
-[17] The priests carrying the ark of the covenant of the Lord stood firmly on dry ground in the middle of the Jordan.
+[17] The priests carrying the ark of the covenant of the **Lord** stood firmly on dry ground in the middle of the Jordan.
 All Israel crossed over on dry ground until the entire nation was on the other side.

 ## Chapter 4

 ### Israel Commemorates the Crossing

-[1] When the entire nation was on the other side, the Lord told Joshua, [2] “Select for yourselves twelve men from the people, one per tribe.
+[1] When the entire nation was on the other side, the **Lord** told Joshua, [2] “Select for yourselves twelve men from the people, one per tribe.
 [3] Instruct them, ‘Pick up twelve stones from the middle of the Jordan, from the very place where the priests stand firmly, and carry them over with you and put them in the place where you camp tonight.’”
 [4] Joshua summoned the twelve men he had appointed from the Israelites, one per tribe.
-[5] Joshua told them, “Go in front of the ark of the Lord your God to the middle of the Jordan.
+[5] Joshua told them, “Go in front of the ark of the **Lord** your God to the middle of the Jordan.
 Each of you is to put a stone on his shoulder, according to the number of the Israelite tribes.
 [6] The stones will be a reminder to you.
 When your children ask someday, ‘Why are these stones important to you?’
-[7] tell them how the water of the Jordan stopped flowing before the ark of the covenant of the Lord.
+[7] tell them how the water of the Jordan stopped flowing before the ark of the covenant of the **Lord**.
 When it crossed the Jordan, the water of the Jordan stopped flowing.
 These stones will be a lasting memorial for the Israelites.”
 [8] The Israelites did just as Joshua commanded.
-They picked up twelve stones, according to the number of the Israelite tribes, from the middle of the Jordan as the Lord had instructed Joshua.
+They picked up twelve stones, according to the number of the Israelite tribes, from the middle of the Jordan as the **Lord** had instructed Joshua.
 They carried them over with them to the camp and put them there.
 [9] Joshua also set up twelve stones in the middle of the Jordan in the very place where the priests carrying the ark of the covenant stood.
 They remain there to this very day.
 [10] Now the priests carrying the ark of the covenant were standing in the middle of the Jordan until everything the Lord had commanded Joshua to tell the people was accomplished, in accordance with all that Moses had commanded Joshua.
-The people went across quickly, [11] and when all the people had finished crossing, the ark of the Lord and the priests crossed as the people looked on.
+The people went across quickly, [11] and when all the people had finished crossing, the ark of the **Lord** and the priests crossed as the people looked on.
 [12] The Reubenites, the Gadites, and the half-tribe of Manasseh crossed over armed for battle ahead of the Israelites, just as Moses had instructed them.
-[13] About 40,000 battle-ready troops marched past the Lord to fight on the rift valley plains of Jericho.
+[13] About 40,000 battle-ready troops marched past the **Lord** to fight on the rift valley plains of Jericho.
-[14] That day the Lord brought honor to Joshua before all Israel.
+[14] That day the **Lord** brought honor to Joshua before all Israel.
 They respected him all his life, just as they had respected Moses.
-[15] The Lord told Joshua,
+[15] The **Lord** told Joshua,
 [16] “Instruct the priests carrying the ark of the covenantal laws to come up from the Jordan.”
 [17] So Joshua instructed the priests, “Come up from the Jordan!”
-[18] The priests carrying the ark of the covenant of the Lord came up from the middle of the Jordan, and as soon as they set foot on dry land, the water of the Jordan flowed again and returned to flood stage.
+[18] The priests carrying the ark of the covenant of the **Lord** came up from the middle of the Jordan, and as soon as they set foot on dry land, the water of the Jordan flowed again and returned to flood stage.
 [19] The people went up from the Jordan on the tenth day of the first month and camped in Gilgal on the eastern border of Jericho.
 [20] Now Joshua set up in Gilgal the twelve stones they had taken from the Jordan.
 [21] He told the Israelites, “When your children someday ask their fathers, ‘What do these stones represent?’
 [22] explain to your children, ‘Israel crossed the Jordan River on dry ground.’
-[23] For the Lord your God dried up the water of the Jordan before you while you crossed over.
-It was just like when the Lord your God dried up the Red Sea before us while we crossed it.
+[23] For the **Lord** your God dried up the water of the Jordan before you while you crossed over.
+It was just like when the **Lord** your God dried up the Red Sea before us while we crossed it.
-[24] He has done this so all the nations of the earth might recognize the Lord’s power and so you might always obey the Lord your God.”
+[24] He has done this so all the nations of the earth might recognize the **Lord**’s power and so you might always obey the **Lord** your God.”

 ## Chapter 5

-[1] When all the Amorite kings on the west side of the Jordan and all the Canaanite kings along the seacoast heard how the Lord had dried up the water of the Jordan before the Israelites while they crossed, they lost their courage and could not even breathe for fear of the Israelites.
+[1] When all the Amorite kings on the west side of the Jordan and all the Canaanite kings along the seacoast heard how the **Lord** had dried up the water of the Jordan before the Israelites while they crossed, they lost their courage and could not even breathe for fear of the Israelites.

 ### A New Generation is Circumcised

-[2] At that time the Lord told Joshua, “Make flint knives and circumcise the Israelites once again.”
+[2] At that time the **Lord** told Joshua, “Make flint knives and circumcise the Israelites once again.”
 [3] So Joshua made flint knives and circumcised the Israelites at the Hill of the Foreskins.
 [4] This is why Joshua had to circumcise them: All the men old enough to fight when they left Egypt died on the journey through the wilderness after they left Egypt.
 [5] Now all the men who left were circumcised, but all the sons born on the journey through the wilderness after they left Egypt were uncircumcised.
-[6] Indeed, for forty years the Israelites traveled through the wilderness until all the men old enough to fight when they left Egypt, the ones who had disobeyed the Lord, died off.
-For the Lord had sworn a solemn oath to them that he would not let them see the land he had sworn by oath to their ancestors to give them, a land rich in milk and honey.
+[6] Indeed, for forty years the Israelites traveled through the wilderness until all the men old enough to fight when they left Egypt, the ones who had disobeyed the **Lord**, died off.
+For the **Lord** had sworn a solemn oath to them that he would not let them see the land he had sworn by oath to their ancestors to give them, a land rich in milk and honey.
 [7] He replaced them with their sons, whom Joshua circumcised.
 They were uncircumcised; their fathers had not circumcised them along the way.
 [8] When all the men had been circumcised, they stayed there in the camp until they had healed.
-[9] The Lord said to Joshua, “Today I have taken away the disgrace of Egypt from you.”
+[9] The **Lord** said to Joshua, “Today I have taken away the disgrace of Egypt from you.”
 So that place is called Gilgal even to this day.
 [10] So the Israelites camped in Gilgal and celebrated the Passover in the evening of the fourteenth day of the month in the rift valley plains of Jericho.
 [11] They ate some of the produce of the land the day after the Passover, including unleavened bread and roasted grain.
 [12] The manna stopped appearing the day they ate some of the produce of the land; the Israelites never ate manna again.
 They ate from the produce of the land of Canaan that year.